atila-gh/Uranus-IDE/Readme.md

 ---

-These features are designed and implemented by [Atila Ghashghaie](https://github.com/atila-gh) — bringing modular architecture and deep introspection to the heart of Python development.
+These features are designed and implemented by [Attila Ghashghaei | آتیلا قشقایی](https://github.com/atila-gh) — bringing modular architecture and deep introspection to the heart of Python development.

 ### Python Script Editor
 This module provides a dedicated Python editor and console inside Uranus IDE.